-I started running ceilidh and barn dance bands about thirty years ago - the Fiddle Band was the first one, growing out of a Christmas party night at a folk club on the Wirral.
+I started running ceilidh and barn dance bands about forty years ago - the Fiddle Band was the first one, growing out of a Christmas party night at a folk club on the Wirral.
 People seemed to enjoy dancing and the noises we made, so after about forty personnel changes it ended up playing for fifteen years before breaking up in circumstances that my notorious sense of tact forbids me to describe….

 Be that as it may, I carried on calling dances and formed the Titanic Disaster Band, so called partly because it went down well (and partly due to the way the previous band imploded!), and that carried on for many years until I moved away from the Wirral.